Media Anthropology – Introduction

 Media Anthropology- Introduction

-This course aims at outlining the major perspectives, concepts and research areas prevalent in contemporary media anthropology, and includes an introduction into current debates, important works and authors in this field.
-The central focus is on “classical” mass media such as radio, TV, journals and newspapers, but also ICT, video and (to a lesser extent) film and small alternative media.
+This course aims to outline the main perspectives, concepts and areas of research in contemporary media anthropology, including an introduction to current debates, key works and authors in the field.
+The focus is on ‘classic’ mass media such as radio, television, magazines and newspapers, but also on ICT, video and (to a lesser extent) film and small alternative media.

 What is the perspective of media anthropology?
-We are starting from the assumption that today, media shapes the social and cultural construction of (almost) all societies worldwide.
-This process is, however, related to the creation of distinctive modes and experiences of media appropriation, production & reception, that are framed by local social and cultural forms, systems of knowledge and power relations.
-Media are both shaped by global flows of information, images and technologies, as well as local modes of communication, representation, remediation and symbolic expression.
+We start from the assumption that media now shape the social and cultural construction of (almost) all societies worldwide.
+However, this process is linked to the creation of distinctive modes and experiences of media appropriation, production & reception, which are framed by local social and cultural forms, knowledge systems and power relations.
+Media are shaped both by global flows of information, images and technologies, and by local modes of communication, representation, remediation and symbolic expression.

 Some further ressources, social media